 A friend recently asked me to recommend a moderate multipitch sport climb.
 After five years of climbing, I could think of only two such routes under 5.10.
 For many climbers, learning to climb trad unlocks the vast majority of quality moderate and multipitch routes.

 Note that what I will describe are “real world” tactics.
-This is not a rigorous course that will detail building elaborate anchors for guiding all day top-rope sessions.
+It’s not a rigorous course that will detail building elaborate anchors for guiding all-day top-rope sessions.
 To climb efficiently and safely on a long route, anchor building needs to be a quick process, done with the gear remaining after building the previous anchor and protecting the pitch.
 Furthermore, rock features available for an anchor are different on every pitch of every climb.
 To enjoy a safe day on the rock, a climber needs to be able to deal with a variety of anchor situations.

 Building an anchor can seem like a complicated and scary proposition to a new trad climber.
-But with a little practice, it’s usually fairly simple.
+But with a bit of practice, it’s usually relatively straightforward.